Do You Have “Nail Privilege”?

 Why is there pressure to have manicured nails?

 Interestingly, the nail standards we hold today are at odds with the origin story of the manicure.
-Suzanne E Shapiro, fashion historian and author of Nails: The Story of the Modern Manicure, says that having our nails done never started as a scheme that preyed on women’s insecurities and false needs.
+Suzanne E. Shapiro, fashion historian and author of Nails: The Story of the Modern Manicure, says that the concept of getting our nails done hasn't always preyed on women’s insecurities and false needs.
 “A surprisingly strong feminist narrative runs throughout the manicure’s history,” says Shapiro.
 In the late 19th century, painted nails were a risqué style statement.
 “The boldest personalities, often coming from opposite ends of the social spectrum — i.e. wealthy cosmopolitans on one side and working women on the other — took more beauty risks in the early 20th century,” explains Shapiro.
 “By the 1920s, some really layered on the new liquid nail polishes on the market.”
-Later, cultural icons like Frida Kahlo, Josephine Baker, Anna May Wong and Rita Hayworth were known for their bold nails.
+Later, cultural icons like Frida Kahlo, Josephine Baker, Anna May Wong, and Rita Hayworth were known for their bold nails.
 Getting a manicure, whether professional or DIY, acquired the meaning many of us appreciate today, says Shapiro: “They were relatively cheap pick-me-ups, a way to have fun with fashion trends, and a form of personal expression and renewal.”

 AdvertisementADVERTISEMENT

 Fast forward to 2024, and nails are big business.
-It is estimated that there are just under 10,000 nail salons in the UK, while certain colours, shapes and techniques (think the Russian and Italian manicures) continue to dominate Google searches.
+It is estimated that there are over 53,000 nail salons in the US, while certain colors, shapes, and techniques (think the Russian and Ukrainian manicure) continue to dominate Google searches.
 The idea that we’ll be taken “less seriously” sans painted nails turns history on its head and runs contrary to conversations of previous decades, says Shapiro, where women worried that they would appear shallow for displaying feminised beauty preferences — especially in the workplace.
 “In the 1990s, for example, women were fighting for professional advancement and pay parity,” says Shapiro.
 “They found themselves in the double bind of having to appear attractive in mainstream terms but not too attractive, which would downgrade their intellectual merits and seem to invite their objectification.”

 Can anyone have nail privilege?